seethroughdev/homebrew-dotfile-generator/README.md

 ## Homebrew Dotfile Generator

-You can run helpful homebrew scripts from dotfiles.
+You can run homebrew scripts from dotfiles.

 This mini app will scan all of your brew formulae, brew-casks and locally installed Applications, and generate 3 homebrew dotfiles.
 It creates: